moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 You can install clang-tidy and other clang related tools with `sudo apt-get install clang-tidy clang-tools`

 Similarly to clang-format, clang-tidy uses the configuration file [``.clang-tidy``](https://github.com/ros-planning/moveit/blob/master/.clang-tidy) that is found first when traversing the source folder hierarchy upwards.
-The MoveIt! repo provides this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-tidy).
+The MoveIt repo provides this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-tidy).

 Other than clang-format, clang-tidy needs to know the exact compiler options used to build your project.